June 20, 2016

 Trailing NBA teams conceded 68 of 86 Playoff games (79.1%) by choosing not to foul deliberately (on at least one late possession when the strategy would have been advisable) while on defense and/or by choosing not to play at a frantic pace (on at least one late possession when the strategy would have been advisable) while on offense and/or by taking its best players out of the game.
 This does not include a number of instances when teams conceded by choosing not to use all of its available timeouts (to automatically advance the ball into the frontcourt).
 This includes at least three instances when a team conceded while trailing by six points or fewer.

-The final three minutes of all 91 NBA Playoff 4th quarter/overtime periods included four clock reviews/errors/malfunctions, including two instances of the dreaded buzzerkill, where a game-tying/game-winning shot that was initially ruled good was overturned after review.
+The final three minutes of all 91 NBA Playoff 4th quarter/overtime periods included three clock reviews/errors/malfunctions, including two instances of the dreaded buzzerkill, where a game-tying/game-winning shot that was initially ruled good was overturned after review.

 INTERMINABLE FINAL STAGES